Charlie Hickman: Detroit Tigers

 Hickman joined the Detroit Tigers in exchange for first baseman Charlie Carr, playing 42 games through the end of the 1904 season.
 Defensively, he played exclusively at first base (39 games) along with three pinch hitting appearances.
 He batted .243 in those games for Detroit, giving him an overall average of .274 for the 1904 season.
 He returned to Detroit in 1905, playing 47 games in right field and 12 games at first base—while batting only .221—until the team sold his contract on July 6.
 In 101 total games with Detroit split across two seasons, he had a .230 average.

 Washington Senators

 Hickman played for the Washington Senators for 88 games in 1905, 120 games in 1906, and 64 games in 1907.
-He played primarily as a second basemen in his first season with the team, then was a right fielder in 1906, and split time between first base and right field in his final season with the team.
+He played primarily as a second baseman in his first season with the team, then was a right fielder in 1906, and split time between first base and right field in his final season with the team.
 He made his final major-league pitching appearance with the Senators, pitching five innings in a single relief appearance in 1907.
 He compiled an overall .292 batting average with the team until his contract was sold on August 1, 1907.